Superman: Weaknesses

 Exposure to green kryptonite radiation nullifies Superman's powers and incapacitates him with pain and nausea; prolonged exposure will eventually kill him.
 Although green kryptonite is the most commonly seen form, writers have introduced other forms over the years: such as red, gold, blue, white, and black, each with peculiar effects.
 Gold kryptonite, for instance, nullifies Superman's powers but otherwise does not harm him.
 Kryptonite first appeared in a 1943 episode of the radio serial.
 It first appeared in comics in Superman #61 (Dec.
 1949).

-Superman is also vulnerable to magic.
-Enchanted weapons and magical spells affect Superman as easily as they would a normal human.
-This weakness was established in Superman #171 (1964).
+Superman lacks special resistances to magic; as established in Superman #171 (1964), enchanted weapons and magical spells affect Superman as easily as they would a normal human.
+Superman is equally susceptible to psychokinetic phenomena including telekinesis, illusion casting, and mind control.

-Like all Kryptonians, Kal-El is also highly susceptible to psychokinetic phenomena ranging along Telekinesis, Illusion casting, Mind control, etc., as shown in Wonder Woman Vol 2 # 219 (Sept.
-2005).
-A powerful enough psionic can affect either the psyche or microbiology of Superman to induce strokes or mangle his internal organs, as well as disrupt his mind and perceptions of the world, something a young metahuman showcased in Superman #48 (Oct.
-1990).

-Many stories describe Superman as being vulnerable to radiation at wavelengths equal to the light of the "red sun" of the planet Krypton, which causes him to temporarily lose his powers.
+Many stories describe Superman as being vulnerable to radiation at wavelengths equal to the light of the red sun of the planet Krypton, which causes him to temporarily lose his powers.

-Over the years, writers have invented many other weaknesses for Superman using various science fiction tropes, with some of these weaknesses only existing for a short period of time.
+Over the years, writers have invented other weaknesses for Superman using various science fiction tropes, with some of these weaknesses only existing for a short period of time.

 Occasional equipment

+Supermobile

 On occasion, Superman has made use of a special aeroplane called the Supermobile which has the same abilities as him and can protect him from the radiation of a red sun.